acharyasmrita/acharyasmrita/README.md

 ### Hi there 👋
 🔭 I’m currently working on environmental data analysis using R.
 - 🌱 I'm currently learning Python to enhance programming skills.
-- 👯 I’m looking to collaborate on projects involving hydrology, meterology and climate change.
+- 👯 I’m looking to collaborate on projects involving isotopes, catchment hydrology and hydrometerology.
 - 📫 How to reach me: smrita.acharya@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love being in nature and hiking.
 I enjoy reading non-fictions and write poetry or sketch for fun.